NoesisGUI

 Input Actions

 All Views provide a default asset with actions for navigation events.
-A new asset can be created and assigned to each View in the Actions Asset property to customize these interactions.
+You can create a new asset and assign it to the View using the Actions Asset property to customize how input interactions are handled.

 Unity3DTutorialImg21.png